Liu Jin: Reforms

 As head of the Directorate of Ceremonial, the most influential eunuch office, Liu's focus was on increasing the emperor's income, and he did so by implementing various tactics.
 For example, his agents would impose additional silver levies on mines in Fujian and Sichuan.
 They also engaged in salt monopoly by selling beyond official quotas, which often resulted in their own imprisonment when caught by officials.
 Liu's ultimate goal was for the profits from salt sales to become the second largest source of state revenue, following the land tax.
 To achieve this, he employed a secret police force led by eunuchs to track down and capture salt smugglers across the country.
 He also used fear and intimidation to ensure that officials responsible for finance and taxes met their quotas, threatening them with heavy fines if they failed to do so.
 This often left these officials in a state of financial hardship.
-Liu enforced the obedience of scholar-officials through brutal terror, but also struggled with the aversion of the other seven "Tigers", themselves powerful figures in the government.
+Liu enforced the obedience of scholar-officials through brutal terror, but also struggled with the aversion of the other seven Tigers, themselves powerful figures in the government.

-Liu's attempt to increase state revenue by raising the quotas assessed on military households caused widespread discontent in the borderlands, leading to a rise in banditry in the northern metropolitan area in 1509 and an open rebellion in 1510 that spread from Beijing to the Yangtze River.

 In March 1507, a decree was issued that placed eunuch intendants in the provinces on equal footing with leading provincial officials, giving them authority over administrative and legal matters.
 This increase in power for eunuchs sparked strong opposition from officials.
 While Liu managed state affairs, the Emperor indulged in pleasure.
 During one of his entertainments, Liu presented him with state documents to sign, but the Emperor dismissed him, saying he was only employing him to avoid the tedious task of reading and signing decrees.
 After that, Liu no longer bothered the Emperor with state documents.